-At the Paris School of Arts and Culture we bring together programmes from four academic schools at Kent, the schools of Architecture, Arts, English, and European Culture and Languages, facilitating cross-disciplinary teaching and learning.
+At the Paris School of Arts and Culture we bring together programmes across a variety of disciplines, facilitating cross-disciplinary teaching and learning.
 You can take additional modules outside of your subject area.
 This may be possible as part of your programme, or, if not, you can usually sit in on modules that interest you.
 Studying together in this way, our students develop a broader view of their subject.

-To complement your studies, we run a Creative Writing Reading Series, which has featured writers including Lauren Elkin, Yelena Moskovich, Laurent Binet and Claire Louise Bennett.
-Recent conferences hosted by the School have covered subjects such as blasphemy, and Chaucer in Bohemia.
-A forthcoming event focuses on 'the cartographic imagination'.
+To complement your studies, we run a series of workshops, lectures, roundtable discussions and symposia.
 We also organise regular seminars and talks, in collaboration with partners including the Columbia University Global Centers, University of London Institute in Paris and the American University in Paris.

-Our aim is to create an active postgraduate community, so you are encouraged to collaborate with your fellow students, which has led to projects including an arts and literary magazine and an annual conference.
+Our aim is to create an active postgraduate community, so you are encouraged to collaborate with your fellow students.
+This goal has led to projects including an arts and literary magazine and an annual cultural festival.

 Kent is one of the UK's leading universities.
 Our programmes in Paris are informed by our commitment to research excellence, drawing on the expertise of leading academics in the arts and humanities from across the University.
 With specialist knowledge of resources in both Canterbury and Paris, our academics bring your subject to life.

-There is a broad choice of modules, which makes it possible to tailor your programme to your own interests.
+We offer a range of modules, which makes it possible to tailor your programme to your own interests.
 There are programmes where you study solely in Paris and others where you split your time between Paris and our Canterbury campus.
 Some programmes offer full or part-time study and it may be possible to start your studies in September or January or to take an extended (120 ECTS) programme.

 All modules offered in Canterbury and Paris are designed, taught and assessed by University of Kent staff, so you can be confident that your MA will be intellectually and academically coherent.
 The modules you study in Paris are specifically relevant to the experience of studying in the city.
 See the Paris Module Collection for details.